 Many survival games opt for an atmosphere of harsh oppression: man vs the wilderness, and all the nasty eventualities that could mean.
 Subnautica rejects that in favour of something much more hopeful.
 Sure, you’re a lonely man lost at sea on an alien planet, but it’s a game all about terraforming your new environment, and making unfamiliar ground your home.

-The art direction helps push the idea of hope home, with bright shiny technologies, beautifully blue oceans, and schools of tropical fish filling your vision at every turn.
+The art direction helps push the idea of hope home, with bright and shiny technologies, beautifully blue oceans, and schools of tropical fish filling your vision at every turn.
 You explore the ocean depths in your submarine, searching for new materials in marine trenches and among coral reefs.
 And when you’ve found everything you need, you can begin to construct bases on the ocean floor.

 The game’s survival elements include the food and water requirements that most games in the genre do, but there’s obviously a more pressing issue in Subnautica: oxygen.
 You can’t breathe sea water, so your oxygen levels and consumption have to be on your mind at all times.
 For all of the game's beauty - check out our Subnautica review for the full verdict - you are continually at risk of drowning.
-Every survival game has the ominous shadow following you around, and here it’s simple old O2.
+Every survival game has the ominous shadow following you around, but here it’s simply good old O2.